 Will the purple cabbage stay purple when I cook it?

 No — purple cabbage turns green when heated.
-The article notes this color change is why some people call similar vegetables 'magic beans.'
-In this recipe, the chopped purple cabbage is cooked with turmeric powder for 5-7 minutes until tender but still with some crunch.
+That color change is why some people call similar vegetables ‘magic beans.’
+I cook the chopped purple cabbage with turmeric powder for 5-7 minutes until tender but still with some crunch.

 Can I use green moong dal instead of yellow split moong dal?